robbchar/corefx/Contributing.md

 * **DO** give priority to the current style of the project or file you're changing even if it diverges from the general guidelines.

+### Licensing
+* **DO** not sumbit PRs that alter licensing related files or headers.
+If you believe there's a problem with them, file an issue and let us take care of it.